 Next of kin as decided by civil law

-The way this works, is that for someone to receive the estate, there must not be anyone left in the category above them.
-If an inheritor is dead, then their share typically passes to their children by a per capita at each generation designation.
+The way this works is that for someone to receive the estate, there must not be anyone left in the category above them.
+If a prospective heir is dead, then their share typically passes to their children by a per capita at each generation designation.